 Of course, the danger is that too much improvisation in tagging can lack standardization, leading to redundant tags (maybe with synonyms) that don’t capture multiple documents but only refer to the document where they appear.

-To solve this, Obsidian opens a popup the moment it senses that you’re writing a #tag so you can choose from a list of the existing tags or write your own new ones if needed.
+To solve this, Foam opens a popup the moment it senses that you’re writing a #tag so you can choose from a list of the existing tags or write your own new ones if needed.
 I think this will enable us to keep the list of vendor capabilities current as we discover new vendors with new capabilities.

 Additional Data about Vendor Status